 Clarksville is a very small town located in the state of Virginia.
 With a population of 1,204 people and three constituent neighborhoods, Clarksville is the 260th largest community in Virginia.

 Clarksville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Clarksville is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Clarksville who work in office and administrative support (12.39%), sales jobs (9.84%), and healthcare (9.11%).
+Overall, Clarksville is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Clarksville who work in food service (15.16%), office and administrative support (12.48%), and management occupations (8.83%).

 Also of interest is that Clarksville has more people living here who work in computers and math than 95% of the places in the US.

-Clarksville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Clarksville doesn't have a public transportation system that people use for their commute.

 Clarksville is an extremely ethnically-diverse town.
 The people who call Clarksville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarksville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clarksville include German, Irish, Romanian, and Italian.
+Important ancestries of people in Clarksville include German, Irish, Scottish, and French .

 The most common language spoken in Clarksville is English.
-Other important languages spoken here include Vietnamese and Other Indo-European.
+Other important languages spoken here include Vietnamese and Spanish.